wmeints/effective-llm-applications/manuscript/11-working-with-agents.md

 - They're goal-driven
 - They're connected

-All agents are made to operate without giving at a lot of human input while they're running.
-You can have agents that run completely on their own once you start them.
-But there are also agents that require some human feedback to ensure safe operation and high quality results.
+All agents are made to operate without a lot of human input while they're running.
+You can have agents that run entirely independently once you start them.
+However, some agents require human feedback to ensure safe operation and high-quality results.

 Agents typically work towards a single goal.
-For example, when you ask Siri to set a timer, you start the agent with the goal of setting a timer.
+For example, when you ask Siri to set a timer, Siri starts the agent to set a timer.
 It will figure out everything else based on information from the environment it's running in.
-An agent that you want to use for writing test cases to validate your software has the goal to write a test for a specific piece of code.
+An agent you want to use to write test cases to validate your software aims to write a test for a specific piece of code.

 Finally, agents are given ways to interact with their environment.
 There are two ways in which an agent interacts with their environment.
 The agent can read information from the environment needed to generate a plan for reaching the goal.
 The agent can also perform actions to manipulate the environment to reach the goal.
-Depending on how well the agent is trained it will have an easy or hard time achieving its goal.
+Depending on how well the agent is trained, it will have an easy or hard time achieving its goal.

 ### The role of large language models in agents

-Looking at the scientific approach to agents you can see that agents aren't necessarily bound to an LLM.
+Looking at the scientific approach to agents, you can see that they aren't necessarily bound to an LLM.
 There are other approaches to reaching a goal for agents.
-So why are we using LLMs with agents then?
+So why are we using LLMs with agents, then?

-To understand the power of using an LLM to build an agent we should first look at a model of an agent.
-I've found the model used to explain a reinforcement learning agent quite useful to learn about LLM-based agents.
+To understand the power of using an LLM to build an agent, we should first look at an agent model.
+I've found the model used to explain a reinforcement learning agent quite useful for learning about LLM-based agents.

 Consider the structure of an agent as displayed in [#s](#agent-structure).

 {#agent-structure}
 ![The structure of an agent](agent-structure.png)

-The agent forms the core of the system and it will interact with the environment it is working in.
-The cycle starts by gathering state from the environment and then deciding what should be the next action to perform.
+The agent forms the core of the system and will interact with its working environment.
+The cycle starts by gathering state from the environment and deciding the next action to perform.
 The agent decides what the best action is and takes the action.
-After the action is completed, the agent receives new state information and feedback on how useful the action was to achieve the goal we set for it.
+After the agent completes the action, it receives new state information and feedback on how useful the action was to achieve the goal we set for it.

-This cycle of state, action, feedback continues until the agent reaches a stop condition.
-The stop condition could be  that we achieved the goal or that we reached a terminal state, for example, we tried a hundred times and still weren't able to complete the task.
+This cycle of state, action, and feedback continues until the agent reaches a stop condition.
+The stop condition could be that we achieved the goal or that we reached a terminal state.
+For example, we tried a hundred times and still weren't able to complete the task.

-In reinforcement learning we use a policy or a model to determine the next best action.
+In reinforcement learning, we use a policy or a model to determine the next best action.
 This model is typically a neural network that predicts which of the possible actions is the best.
 The neural network takes in information from the environment to make the choice.

-LLMs are neural networks too and they could be used to help the agent to complete tasks, except that they don't predict which one of the actions is best.
-Instead they generate text.
-To make an LLM work in an agent we need to shuffle the mental model of a reinforcement learning agent.
+LLMs are neural networks, too, and they could help the agent plan actions.
+However, they don't predict which action is best; instead, they generate text.
+To make an LLM work in an agent, we need to shuffle the mental model of a reinforcement learning agent.

-- The state the agent receives could be the chat history containing an initial prompt setting the goal and then a list messages describing what happened before and the feedback the agent received.
+The state the agent receives could be the chat history, which contains an initial prompt setting the goal and then a list of messages describing what happened before and the feedback the agent received.
-- The action an agent takes could be a tool call response from the LLM.
-We can let the agent execute the tool call and feed the output of the tool into the conversation history as new state information and as feedback for the agent.
+An agent's action could be a tool call response from the LLM.
+We can let the agent execute the tool call and feed the tool's output into the conversation history as new state information and feedback for the agent.

 Using an LLM as the model for an agent saves you a lot of work.
 You don't need to train a neural network with millions of samples for just one task.
-The LLM is pretrained on all sorts of tasks making it quite useful as the core of an agent.
+The LLM is pretrained on all sorts of functions, making it quite useful as the core of an agent.

-Depending on the task you may need to introduce more complex tricks to gather the right information for the agent.
-For example in the paper "[Large Language Models Play StarCraft II: Benchmarks and A Chain of Summarization Approach](https://arxiv.org/pdf/2312.11865)" they queue up information over time before calling the LLM with a summary of what happened in the game.
-It's amazing to see how powerful a foundational technique like an LLM really is.
+Depending on the task, you may need to introduce more complex tricks to gather the correct information for the agent.
+For example, in the paper "[Large Language Models Play StarCraft II: Benchmarks and A Chain of Summarization Approach](https://arxiv.org/pdf/2312.11865), they queue up information over time before calling the LLM with a summary of what happened in the game - seeing how powerful a foundational technique like an LLM is incredible.

-While an LLM is pretrained on a lot of tasks, it depends on what task you're trying to complete with an agent how much success you'll have using an LLM.
-Complex tasks that can be expressed as text are a great candidate to solve with an LLM-based agent.
+While an LLM is pretrained on many tasks, it depends on what task you're trying to complete with an agent and how much success you'll have using an LLM.
+Complex tasks that can be expressed as text are great candidates for solving with an LLM-based agent.
 Spatial tasks are probably going to give you challenges.

 ### The structure of an LLM-based agent

-In the previous section we learned that reinforcement learning and LLM-based agents are similar when you approach them from a scientific point of view.
-However, I found that the scientific approach doesn't help much in programming an agent.
-There's a better representation of an LLM-based agent from a programming perspective as shown in [#s](#agent-from-programming-perspective)
+In the previous section, we learned that reinforcement learning and LLM-based agents are similar when you approach them from a scientific point of view.
+However, the scientific approach doesn't help much in programming an agent.
+There's a better representation of an LLM-based agent from a programming perspective, as shown in [#s](#agent-from-programming-perspective)

 {#agent-from-programming-perspective}
 ![An agent from a programming perspective](agent-from-programming-perspective.png)

 In the context of Semantic Kernel and LLMs in general, an agent is a component in an application that has access to a list of tools and interacts with an LLM.
 The agent receives an initial set of instructions that sets the goal and kicks off the agent process.
 The agent can use memory to keep track of previous actions to help it achieve the goal set in the instructions.

-In [#s](#getting-started-with-semantic-kernel) we covered how Semantic Kernel implements a loop to make it possible to call multiple tools when you submit a prompt to the kernel.
+In [#s](#getting-started-with-semantic-kernel), we covered how Semantic Kernel implements a loop to make it possible to call multiple tools when you submit a prompt to the kernel.
 This loop is the core of how an agent works in Semantic Kernel.
-The workflow of an agent is shown in [#s](#agent-processing-loop).
+An agent's workflow is shown in [#s](#agent-processing-loop).

 {#agent-processing-loop}
 ![The agent processing loop]()

-The loop starts with a set of instructions and an initial prompt indicating the goal we want to achieve.
+The loop starts with instructions and an initial prompt indicating the goal we want to achieve.
 With this initial set of instructions, the agent calls the LLM and receives a response.
-When the agent receives a tool call, it invokes the tool and stores the response in its internal memory.
-After completing a tool call, the agent moves to the beginning of the loop and calls the LLM again with the output of the tool and the chat history.
+When the agent gets a tool call, it invokes the tool and stores the response in its internal memory.
+After completing a tool call, the agent moves to the beginning of the loop and calls the LLM again with the tool's output and the chat history.
 If the response is a regular chat message, the loop stops.

-As you may remember from [#s](#enhancing-llms-with-tools) we can implement tools for the agent as C# functions or Semantic Kernel plugins.
+As you may remember from [#s](#enhancing-llms-with-tools), we can implement tools for the agent as C# functions or Semantic Kernel plugins.

-By using tools you can give agents access to information through the use of a vector index.
-You're essentially including the RAG design pattern we discussed in [#s](#retrieval-augmented-generation).
+You can use tools to give agents access to information through a vector index.
+This is essentially including the RAG design pattern we discussed in [#s](#retrieval-augmented-generation).

-You can also use existing MCP (Model Context Protocol) servers to integrate your agent with websites like Github or tools like Google Drive.
-We haven't covered MCP in this book but you can learn more about this protocol [in the documentation](https://learn.microsoft.com/en-us/semantic-kernel/concepts/plugins/adding-mcp-plugins?pivots=programming-language-csharp).
+You can also use existing MCP (Model Context Protocol) servers to integrate your agent with websites like GitHub or tools like Google Drive.
+We haven't covered MCP in this book, but you can learn more about this protocol [in the documentation](https://learn.microsoft.com/en-us/semantic-kernel/concepts/plugins/adding-mcp-plugins?pivots=programming-language-csharp).

-The memory component of the agent can be used as a key/value store to keep information for the longer term.
-You can use a typical database with a vector index for this.
-Semantic Kernel has support for many variations since you can use the same storage for implementing the RAG pattern.
+The agent's memory component can be used as a key/value store to store information for the longer term.
+For this, you can use a typical database with a vector index.
+Semantic Kernel supports many variations since you can use the same storage for implementing the RAG pattern.

-Before we start implementing an agent with Semantic Kernel it's important to understand the relationship between prompts and agents because prompts play an essential role in how agents work.
+Before we start implementing an agent with Semantic Kernel, it's important to understand the relationship between prompts and agents because prompts play an essential role in how agents work.

 ### The role of instructions in an LLM-based agent

 LLM-based agents work primarily off prompts and the chat history.
-So it's important to build a prompt that's suitable for an agent.
+So it's essential to build a prompt suitable for an agent.

-Remember from [#s](#the-art-and-nonsense-of-prompt-engineering) that there are 5 important aspects when it comes to constructing a high quality prompt:
+Remember from [#s](#the-art-and-nonsense-of-prompt-engineering) that there are 5 essential aspects when it comes to constructing a high-quality prompt:

 1. Provide clear direction
 2. Specify what you want as the output